system76/docs/content/customize-dock.md

 ---
 title: Dock (Move or Customize)
 description: >
-  How to move the Dock to different areas of the screen and customize other settings.
+  Move the Dock to different areas of the screen and customize.
 keywords:
   - Launcher
   - Bottom